aglamadrid19/datahub-learn/polygon/la-finca-a-matic-staking-dapp-on-polygon.md

 - Cloning and overview of our frontend user interface
 - Running the tests for our smart contracts
 - Deploying smart contracts to Polygon Mumbai (Testnet)
-- Linking smart contract to frontend using ethers.js
+- Replacing contract address on the frontend
 - Testing out our dApp

 # Project setup